 Although pregnancy termination is generally safe, it does carry certain risks, including:

 There is a small risk of infection following the procedure, which can be managed with antibiotics.
-Remember to avoid sexual intercourse to reduce the risk of infection.
+So, it's important to take the full course of antibiotics as prescribed and avoid sexual intercourse for 1-2 weeks to reduce infection risk.

-In some cases, the abortion may not completely remove all pregnancy tissue, requiring a follow-up procedure.
+In some cases, the termination of pregnancy may not completely remove all pregnancy tissue, requiring a follow-up procedure.

-Surgical procedures carry the risk of injury to the uterus, cervix, or other organs.
+With surgical procedures, there is a small risk of injury to the womb, cervix, or other organs.

 Emotional and psychological considerations